Home

 Which Cats Spray

-Contrary to rumor, intact males are not the only cats who spray.
-Both male and female cats, and both spayed/neutered and non-spayed/non-neutered domestic cats have the potential to spray.
+Contrary to rumor, intact males are not the only cats that spray.
+In fact, both male and female cats, whether or not they're spayed or neutered, have the potential to spray.
 The tendency towards spraying behavior, however, is higher in non-neutered males, and usually follows the pecking order described above.

 The odor of the urine released during spraying is quite pungent, and usually intact males have the most pungent odor.